Master's Programs in Talent Development

 You will be able to apply an education in talent development to school settings, non-traditional educational settings, and everyday life.
 Many of our graduates are now in non-administrative teacher leadership positions due to knowledge and skills developed through this program.
 A few of our graduates have moved from school settings to self-employment, encouraging talent development and creativity in out-of-school situations.

 Our program is unique.
 For example, although "talent" has often been associated with gifted education, the talent development emphasis at Texas State is not a "gifted education" program, nor is it limited to a focus on children.
 We address talent development, creative action, and well-being throughout the life course.
 Program content and experiences apply to school settings, non-traditional educational settings, world, and self.
 We incorporate a wide variety of research and theoretical perspectives.
-We work toward a good education, not merely "effective" learning, for all students.

 The master's degree emphases in talent development support individuals in school settings and in non-traditional educational settings in: